TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 ## Dataset

-To help you make these predictions, you're given a set of personal records recovered from the ship's damaged computer system.
+To help make these predictions, we have a set of personal records recovered from the ship's damaged computer system.

 **Link to the Dataset :** [Spaceship Titanic Dataset](https://www.kaggle.com/competitions/spaceship-titanic/data?select=train.csv)